 50 Night Choices

 - 5 Suite Night Awards: Each Suite Night Award is a one-night confirmable upgrade to a standard suite or select premium room, depending on the hotel’s availability of those rooms.
 The number of Suite Night Awards used must match the entire length of stay; it cannot be used for part of a stay (e.g., the first two nights of a five-night stay).
 Once Suite Night Awards are requested to be applied to a stay, Marriott will begin checking upgrade availability 5 days in advance of your stay, up until 2pm on the day of your arrival.
 If your Suite Night Award request doesn’t clear, you’ll get the awards back to be used later.
+Note that many Marriott hotels do not accept Suite Night Awards so these can be frustratingly difficult to use.

 - Gift Silver Elite Status